troglobit/finit/doc/config.md

 With all filesystems mounted, Finit calls `swapon`.

-At shutdown, and after having stopped all services and other lingering processes killed, filesystems are unmounted in the reverse order, and `swapoff` is called.
+At shutdown, and after having stopped all services and other lingering processes have been killed, filesystems are unmounted in the reverse order, and `swapoff` is called.

 [FHS]: https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html